Undertake energy performance inspections

 - the requirements and application of relevant building regulations and other technical standards

-- the importance of keeping records in accordance with the relevant data protection legislation
+- the importance of keeping records in accordance with the relevant statutory requirements and data protection legislation, including code of practice and the auditing requirements of your Accreditation Scheme

-- the types of advice regarding energy efficiency that can be provided to occupants during inspection
+- the types of advice regarding energy efficiency that can be provided to customers during inspection that are within your competence and role as an energy assessor

-- the sources of information and advice about energy performance to which occupants can be referred
+- the sources of information and advice about energy performance to which customers can be referred

 Maintain records of inspection findings